This post is also available in: PortuguĂŞs

 Time in Polignano A Mare: One to two days

 This illustrious city is one of the best places in Puglia.
 It’s also the hometown of Domenico Modugno, the famous singer of “Volare”.
 Even if you are not fond of well-worn destinations – just like us – it is yet impossible to not fall in love with this town.
-Its white houses, stone paved alleyways, cliffs meeting a stunning blue sea, amazing restaurants and a rather hospitable people will definitely win your heart over.

 Alberobello – the city of the Trulli

-Time in Alberobello: One day activity
+Time in Alberobello: One-day activity

-The city, famous for the trulli, has long taken the fancy of tourist.
-Just like Polignano, has lost some – or more – of its originality.
+The city, famous for the trulli, has long taken the fancy of tourists.
+Just like Polignano, Alberobello has lost some – or more – of its originality.
 Currently, there are not many people living in trulli as most of them were turned into shops, restaurants and hotels.
 Yet, visiting Alberobello is more than fascinating and also one of the best towns in Puglia.

 Find out more about the history and legends of Alberobello in this article.